Growing pains in children

 ● Your child has intense pain

 ● They can’t move the injured body part, or it doesn’t work properly

 ● The injury is swelling and bruising very quickly

 How to relieve bumps and bruises

 While bumps, knocks and bruises can be painful, they are usually easy to treat.
-Here are a few things you can try to soothe your child’s pain:
+You can try to soothe your child’s pain by:

 Rest the injured area

 Ice with a cold pack, or ice wrapped in a cloth

 Compress with a firm (but not tight) bandage

 Elevating it if possible